Yoshin2222/Yoshins-Arcade-GFX-Stitcher/readme.txt

 sfx.17m and sfx.19m in that order, and this group is 2MB big.
 Note the size refers to an INDIVIDUAL ROM.
 After adding that, ya should be good to go!

+---------------------FOR CPS1---------------------
+As of 1.1, the stitcher now supports CPS1 Games!
+The structure of resources files is much and such the same as CPS2, the only real difference is the absence of file_writes, and that gfx_prefix requires every ROM name be explicit For example, Final Fight (ffight) has it's gfx_prefix setup like this

+gfx_prefix = ["ff-5m.7a", "ff-7m.9a", "ff-1m.3a", "ff-3m.5a"]

+Like the CPS2, ROMs are read in groups of 4, so each gfx_romsize accounts for 1 of the groups